database-playground/sqlrunner-v2/README.md

 Please note that this HTTP API lacks any form of authentication.
 It is not advisable to expose it to the Internet to prevent abuse.

-This component is part of Database Playground (v2) and is based on the work at <https://github.com/database-playground/app-sf>.
+This component is part of Database Playground.

 ## Usage